 The below image shown the screenshot of this docker push command.

-In a few minutes time, the image will be pushed to docker hub.
+In a few minutes time, the image will be pushed to the docker hub.
 Now open your repository in the docker hub and you will find this pushed image there.
-In the below given image I have shown this thing.
+In the below given image we have shown this thing.

-Now coming to the final part where I will instruct Azure to pull the image from my docker hub repository.
+Now coming to the final part where we will instruct Azure to pull the image from our docker hub repository.
 Login to your Azure account and go to App Services, then click Create.

 Next, on the Create Web App screen, give the name to your app.
-I have given it a name as FirstDockerApp.
+We have given it a name called FirstDockerApp.
 For the Publish field select Docker Container.

 Also select the Operating System to be Linux.
 Then click the Next: Docker > button.

-In the next screen you have to do some Docker settings in Azure for your ASP.NET Core app.
+In the next screen you have to do some Docker settings in Azure for the ASP.NET Core app.
 Select Single Container as our app is based on single container.
-For the Image Source select Docker Hub, and for the Image and tag field add yogyogi/apps:first as this is what it is there on my docker hub.
+For the Image Source select Docker Hub, and for the Image and tag field add yogyogi/apps:first.
+This is the location of the image on our docker hub.

 Click the Review + create button.
 The screen will show your docker setting for review.
 Next click the Create button to create your app and make it live.